 TBI is defined as damage to the brain resulting from external mechanical force, such as rapid acceleration or deceleration, impact, blast waves, or projectile penetration.
-The major causes of TBI in high income countries are motor vehicle crashes (50%), falls (38%) and violence (including attempted suicide) (4%) 2.
+The major causes of TBI in high-income countries are motor vehicle crashes (50%), falls (38%), and violence (including attempted suicide) (4%) 2.

 The pathophysiology of brain injury has primary and secondary components.
 The injury that occurs at the moment of impact is known as the primary injury.
 Primary injuries can involve a specific lobe of the brain or can involve the entire brain.
 During the impact of an accident, the brain crashes back and forth inside the skull causing bruising, bleeding, and tearing of nerve fibers.
 After the initial impact occurs, the brain undergoes a delayed trauma – it swells – pushing itself against the skull and reducing the flow of oxygen-rich blood.
 This is called secondary injury, which is often more damaging than the primary injury.

 TBI classification is usually based on severity, anatomical features of the injury, and the cause of the injury: mild/ moderate/ severe.
-Patients with moderate-severe TBI survivors usually suffer from significant physical disability on top of cognitive, psychological and emotional impairments 3.
+Patients with moderate-severe TBI survivors usually suffer from significant physical disability on top of cognitive, psychological, and emotional impairments 3.
 Post-concussion syndrome (PCS) is a set of symptoms succeeding mild TBI in most patients.
-The PCS symptoms include headache, dizziness, neuropsychiatric symptoms (including behavioral and mood changes, confusion), difficulty balancing, fatigue, changes in sleep patterns and cognitive impairments (including memory, attention, concentration and executive functions disorders) 4,5.
+The PCS symptoms include headache, dizziness, neuropsychiatric symptoms (including behavioral and mood changes, confusion), difficulty balancing, fatigue, changes in sleep patterns, and cognitive impairments (including memory, attention, concentration, and executive functions disorders) 4,5.
 PCS may continue for weeks or months, most patients recover but up to 25% of the patients may experience prolonged PCS in which the symptoms become chronic 6-9.

 Currently, there is no effective treatment/metabolic intervention in the daily clinical practice for post TBI patients with chronic neurological dysfunction.
 During the subacute-chronic phase, patients participate in intensive rehabilitation programs that aim to improve independent function and quality of life, mostly by helping the patients to adapt to their disabilities.
-Rehabilitation includes a multidisciplinary approach that may include physiotherapy, speech and language therapy, cognitive rehabilitation therapy, medications and others 10.
+Rehabilitation includes a multidisciplinary approach that may include physiotherapy, speech and language therapy, cognitive rehabilitation therapy, medications, and others 10.
 However, several systematic reviews found limited evidence to support the efficacy of rehabilitation programs 11.

 Hyperbaric Oxygen Therapy and Chronic Brain Damage

 Hyperbaric Oxygen Therapy (HBOT) is used for chronic and urgent medical conditions associated with tissue hypoxia.
-There is growing data on physiological effects of HBOT on different injured tissue, including the brain, using different models of pre-clinical (animal) as well as clinical studies in humans.
+There is growing data on the physiological effects of HBOT on different injured tissue, including the brain, using different models of pre-clinical (animal) as well as clinical studies in humans.
 Recently, clinical studies in the Shamir (Asaf-Harofeh) Medical Center evaluated the effect of HBOT on patients suffering from neurological deficiencies.
 In these studies, it was found that HBOT can induce neuroplasticity in stunned/wounded brain regions (metabolic dysfunction) even years after the acute insult.
 These brain regions can be visualized by metabolic imaging of the brain, performed by SPECT analysis combined with MRI.
-In the regions where there is SPECT/MRI mismatch, HBOT can reactivate, initiate regeneration and induce neuroplasticity that is correlated with the related clinical symptoms.
+In the regions where there is SPECT/MRI mismatch, HBOT can reactivate, initiate regeneration, and induce neuroplasticity that is correlated with the related clinical symptoms.